1A3Dev/LC-LobbyImprovements/README.md

     - Only people who have this mod will be able to see the usernames
   - Added an option to "Validate Clients"
     - This is currently only used to ban players
-  - Added basic support for IPv6 in LAN
+  - Added basic support for IPv6
     - The toggle for IPv6 is in the config and will prevent players from joining via your IPv4 address if enabled
     - When trying to join a lobby via an IPv6 address, it must be surrounded by square brackets e.g. `[2001:db8:3333:4444:5555:6666:7777:8888]` or with a port specified `[2001:db8:3333:4444:5555:6666:7777:8888]:7777`
 - Lobby Codes/IDs